giovanism/e/content/post/git-log-all-graph-oneline/index.md

 This pseudocode is borrowed from [here][sha1-pseudocode].
-As we can see, besides the project directory, represented by `tree`, git also record other metadata such as commit message to generate the commit hash.
+As we can see, besides the project directory, represented by `tree`, git also record other metadata such as commit message to form the commit object, that generate the commit hash.

 Are they all?
 Oh no, I dont think they are all.
-However, I also dont know the complete list.
-Remember the gpg signed commit I mentioned above.
+Remember the gpg signed commit I mentioned above?
+That's another input for the sha1 hash.
+However, I dont know the complete list of input to the sha1 hash.
+Of course, you are free to browse the git [repository][git-git] to uncover the truth :)

+Next thing I want to highlight is the `parents` and `tree` fields.
+I'll tell you this so you give them some thoughts beforehand. `parents` field refers to the parrent commits.
+This field formed the parrent relationship that makes up git's tree of commits.
+I wont go into detail about this tree and branching topic, because what I want to focus on here is about the individual commit.

+This lead us to the next topic about the previously mentioned `tree` field.
+The project directory's tree object is represented similaryly to commit object, as SHA-1 hash.
+You can imagine the tree object as a list of child items identified using their sha-1 hash and name.
+The child items can be another tree object or a blob object.
+A blob object simply holds the content of a file tracked by git.
+The image below illustrates the relationships between commit, tree, and blob objects.

 {{<resfigure
   alt="git's tree object"